hgc123123/nyush-cluster/nyush-cluster/docs/slurm/background.md

 Nodes are assigned to one or more partition (see the [Job Scheduler](../overview/job-scheduler.md) section for details).
 Jobs can also be assigned to one or more partitions and are executed on nodes of the given partition.

-In the BIH HPC, partitions are used to stratify jobs of certain running times and to provide different quality of service (e.g., maximal number of CPU cores available to a user for jobs of a certain running time and size).
+In the NYUSH HPC, partitions are used to stratify jobs of certain running times and to provide different quality of service (e.g., maximal number of CPU cores available to a user for jobs of a certain running time and size).
-The partitions `gpu` and `highmem` provide special hardware (the nodes are not assigned to other partitions) and the `mpi` partition allows MPI-parallelism and the allocation of jobs to more than one node.
 The [Job Scheduler](../overview/job-scheduler.md) provides further details.